YourBaymax/mask-rcnn-sort/README.md

 # mask-rcnn
-This code combine the Mask-RCNN and Sort for MOT.
+This code combine the Mask-RCNN and Sort algorithm for MOT.
+In the future,i will updata my code